josh-stillman/devops-for-typescript-devs/README.md

 To keep our backend simple we're going to use [Strapi](https://strapi.io/), a headless CMS.
 Out of the box, Strapi will let us set up an admin user, log into an admin dashboard, add items to a collection, and serve those items as JSON via an API endpoint.
 In production, Strapi would be a good choice when you need to let non-technical users edit frequently changing information, like a news feed.

-We'll use strapi to create a newsfeed.
+We'll use Strapi to create a news feed.
 Each item will just have a headline and a body and a publication date.
 Then we'll display our newsfeed on our frontend.

 We can follow the [quickstart guide](https://docs.strapi.io/dev-docs/quick-start#_1-install-strapi-and-create-a-new-project).